mrpozzi/mrpozzi.github.io/_drafts/2018-10-22-which-half.md

 Intent-To-Treat (ITT) is a technique to analyze experiments in which there is one-sided non-compliance, i.e. when some subjects in the treatment group do not receive the treatment.
 Excluding the Non-Takers from the analysis would result in selection bias but ignoring the problem and pretending all subjects in the treatment groups are equal would underestimate the effect or just measure something different (i.e. the effect of being assigned to the treatment group and not the effect of the treatment itself).

 The ITT principle can be summarized by "once randomized, always analyzed".
 [ICH](http://www.ich.org/fileadmin/Public_Web_Site/ICH_Products/Guidelines/Efficacy/E9/Step4/E9_Guideline.pdf) states  "The intention-to-treat [...] principle implies that the primary analysis should include all randomised subjects.
 Compliance with this principle would necessitate complete follow-up of all randomised subjects for study outcomes.
 In practice this ideal may be difficult to achieve [...]".
 The reason for the recommendation is due to the fact that an ITT analysis will give a robust estimate even when the data missingness (non-compliance) was not completely random.
+This would cover the clinical case of more/less severe patients not complying with the therapy, or, in our marketing case, of users being cherry-picked by an algorithm.

+In general, when trying to measure absolute incrementality (or lift) we can ask the following questions:

 1. How many extra sales are caused by trying to show an ad to 100 people.